nullstone-io/terraform-provider-ns/website/docs/d/connection.html.markdown

 Specific to this data source, if the provider specifies `capability_id`, this data source will pull connections from the capability rather than the owning application.

+## Local Module Development

+For local module development, download the [Nullstone CLI](https://docs.nullstone.io/getting-started/setup/install-configure-cli.html).
+The `nullstone workspaces select` command prompts you when you define a new `ns_connection` in your module and a target workspace is not configured.
+This configuration information is stored in `.nullstone/active-workspace.yml`; refer to the [main provider documentation](../index.html) for more information.

 ## Example Usage

 #### Basic example